Hans5958/Black-MIDI-Meta/docs/guide/quick-start/kiva.md

 ## Get Kiva

 Kiva is hosted on GitHub.
-Go to [its Releases page](https://github.com/arduano/Kiva/releases/latest) and downlaod either the installer or the portable version.
+Go to [its Releases page](https://github.com/arduano/Kiva/releases/latest) and download either the installer or the portable version.

 ## Get OmniMIDI (optional)